Frank Lloyd Wright: Destroyed Wright buildings

-Wright designed over 400 built structures of which about 300 survived as of 2023.
+Wright designed more than 400 built structures, of which about 300 survived as of 2023.
 At least five have been lost to forces of nature: the waterfront house for W. L. Fuller in Pass Christian, Mississippi, destroyed by Hurricane Camille in August 1969; the Louis Sullivan Bungalow of Ocean Springs, Mississippi, destroyed by Hurricane Katrina in 2005; and the Arinobu Fukuhara House (1918) in Hakone, Japan, destroyed in the 1923 Great Kantō earthquake.
-In January 2006, the Wilbur Wynant House in Gary, Indiana was destroyed by fire.
-In 2018 the Arch Oboler complex in Malibu, California was gutted in the Woolsey Fire.
+In January 2006, the Wilbur Wynant House in Gary, Indiana, was destroyed by fire.
+In 2018, the Arch Oboler complex in Malibu, California, was gutted in the Woolsey Fire.

 Many other notable Wright buildings were intentionally demolished: Midway Gardens (built 1913, demolished 1929), the Larkin Administration Building (built 1903, demolished 1950), the Francis Apartments and Francisco Terrace Apartments (Chicago, built 1895, demolished 1971 and 1974, respectively), the Geneva Inn (Lake Geneva, Wisconsin, built 1911, demolished 1970), and the Banff National Park Pavilion (built 1914, demolished 1934).
 The Imperial Hotel (built 1923) survived the 1923 Great Kantō earthquake, but was demolished in 1968 due to urban developmental pressures.
 The Hoffman Auto Showroom in New York City (built 1954) was demolished in 2013.

-Unbuilt, or posthumously built
+Unbuilt and posthumously built

-Several of Wright's projects were either built after his death, or remain unbuilt.
+Several of Wright's projects either were built after his death or remain unbuilt.
 These include: